Illustrating Children’s Books

 By registering for any of the Make Art That Sells classes, please be aware you are agreeing to the following Terms & Conditions:

-- You acknowledge that your work will only get viewed by Lilla in Creating Collections for Home Decor or Illustrating Children’s Books if you submit it as directed by the Sunday of each week when the class is live.
+- You acknowledge that your work will only get viewed by Lilla in Illustrating Children’s Books if you submit it as directed by the Sunday of each week when the class is live.
 You also acknowledge that although Lilla will view every piece of work submitted and provide general feedback to class, only a handful of pieces will be chosen each week for specific critique (which will be shared with the class), and there is no guarantee that you will receive personal critique from Lilla during the course.
-Furthermore you acknowledge that there is no feedback from Lilla Rogers offered in the Assignment Bootcamp course or MATS A/B courses.
+Furthermore, you acknowledge that there is no feedback from Lilla Rogers offered in the Assignment Bootcamp course, Creating Collections for Home Décor, or MATS A/B courses.

 - If you submit any work in class and it is selected for review, you give permission for that critique (including your images) to be shared with the rest of the class in any format.